AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

 ## Download assets from shared links {#download-assets-from-shared-links}

-Click the link in the email, to access the shared asset.
+Click the link in the email to access the shared asset.
 The AEM Link Share page opens.

 To download the shared assets: